 - Do you want your copywriter to create the meta descriptions for your pages?

 During and after the project

-- If the project is being delivered in stages, ensure that the milestones are being met.
+- If the project is being delivered in stages, ensure the milestones are met.

 - If something changes that will have an impact on the copy, let the writer know in good time.